 Rodney J. Johnson is currently President of Erudite Risk and a Co-Founder of KBLA.
 He has spent most of his work life in Asia.
 Working in both the IT and the security sectors, he has been based in Korea and Singapore, while running companies with direct operations in Korea, China, Singapore, and India.
 He is the former country manager of a Korean subsidiary of a Silicon Valley operating systems start-up acquired by Samsung SDS, Korea’s largest systems integration company.
 Following that acquisition, he served as the chief operating officer of the new Samsung SDS–affiliated company that resulted from the acquisition.

 President, Erudite Risk

-Steve McKinney established McKinney Consulting Inc. in 2001 in Seoul.
+Steve McKinney is CEO of McKinney Consulting Inc., a company he founded in 2001 in Seoul, and a Co-Founder of KBLA.
 Prior to founding McKinney Consulting Steve had a distinguished career of more than twelve years in senior positions within the leading athletic companies, Adidas and Reebok, in the USA and Korea.
 He is also Special Advisor to the American Chamber of Commerce in Korea Board, and the former Head of the Seoul Global Center, which is an organ of the Seoul Metropolitan Government.